JaimeGensler/thyseus/docs/advanced_patterns/custom_system_parameters.md

 This method is called when a system is added by a `WorldBuilder` instance.
 It is called with the WorldBuilder that added it, and allows the descriptor to do whatever it may need with the builder - anything from adding systems or plugins, to registering components or other data.
+For some descriptors, this may do nothing at all!

 ### `intoArgument(world: World): any`